cloudposse/github-action-atmos-affected-trigger-spacelift/README.md

 ## Introduction

-This repo contains a GitHub Action that determines the affected atmos stacks for a PR, then triggers the corresponding spacelift stacks.
+This repo contains a GitHub Action that determines the affected [Atmos](https://atmos.tools) stacks for a PR, then triggers the corresponding Spacelift stacks.